tyme-app/plugins/README.md

 formValue.someUniqueID;
  ```

-You can update properties of a rendered form element:
+You can also update properties of a form element:

 ```javascript
 class FormElement {